mickfuzz/phd4/_posts/thesis_chapters/2025-4-2-Literature_review.md

 A driving pedagogical approach was the use of a _project first_ rather than _principles first_ approach to learning programming [@repenning_scalable_2015].
 Computational concepts, for example, loops, lists, logic and variables are recommended to be taught as learner require them to be used.
 To do this they advocate use of _just in time_ instruction, via a clear links between the instruction needed and the motivation to achieve a tangible goal within game design to keep learners in a zone of engagement [@basawapatna_zones_2013].

 Another important concept in the SGD pedagogy is that of student ownership, present chiefly in the participants ability to design their own characters and backgrounds [@repenning_scalable_2015].
 One of the limitation of the pedagogy is the _heavy scaffolding_ [@repenning_scalable_2015.
 P.11.10] needed via step-by-step instructions due to complexity of the game authoring process.
-While the authors suggest letting the students create there own games, this is included as an optional activity at the end of a unit of work.
+While the authors suggest letting the students create there own games, this is included as an optional activity at the end of a unit of work and one which many schools were not able to adopt due to time restrictions.
+This may account for relatively low figures for student ownership over projects.
+From 700 responses, only 139 (20%) indicated aspects of student ownership [@repenning_scalable_2015.
+P.11.10].

-**Resources of SGD and limitations in practice**

-A practical consideration is that it is specialist science software which can be problematic to maintain in the long term.

-How just in time are these resources really?
+Other limitations in the overall approach is that the programme use bespoke software created by the team which can be problematic to maintain in the long term.
+In additions while the resources used were classified as being just in time, a review of the supporting website shows quite lengthy instruction based resources which would be a barrier to such claims [^5].

 <!-- Both concepts of patterns can be identified by participants through their familiarity with software as users.
 Patterns are also shared within communities of established and novice designers as a way of saving time, encouraging code reuse and developing a shared vocabulary of concepts that enriches computational practice of the community participants. -->